Skip to main content Go to homepage

 Co-living

-The co-living will consist of approximately 60 units and several shared spaces responding to a number of existing social trends:
+The co-living community will consist of approximately 52 units, with several shared spaces designed to respond to current social trends:

-• This housing offer is suitable for small families of 1 to 2 people, regardless of age or background.
-Such families are becoming more common, but often struggle to find suitable housing options in the current market.
+• This housing model suits small households of 1–2 people, regardless of age or background—groups that often struggle to find suitable options in the current market.

-• Residents can enjoy an improved quality of life through the optimal use of space and collective provision of additional functions.
+• Residents benefit from an improved quality of life through the efficient use of private and shared spaces and the collective provision of additional functions.

-• Counteract isolation by bringing people together in unique common parts.
+• Co-living counteracts isolation by bringing people together in unique communal areas.

-The initial target audience comprises individuals in their twenties and thirties, with the ultimate goal of breaking down age and background barriers to achieve maximum inclusivity.
-After all, in a successful co-living, open-minded residents, each with their own individuality, identity and beliefs, learn to accept and appreciate each other’s differences.
+The initial target audience comprises individuals consciously choosing this way of living, with the ultimate goal of breaking down age and background barriers to achieve maximum inclusivity.
+In a successful co-living environment, open-minded residents—each with their own individuality, identity, and beliefs—learn to accept and appreciate each other’s differences.

-As indicated, the programme is divided into two major parts: one with classic owner-occupied houses and the other with a mix of co-living, retail, hospitality, and possibly a creche.
+As indicated, the program is divided into two major parts: one with classic owner-occupied houses and the other with a mix of co-living, retail, hospitality.

 The classic owner-occupied houses will be situated along the current Nonnenvest and the new connection between the Vest and Nonnenstraat.
-Apart from the old school building on the vest (built in 1911), this will mainly be a new development, with a mix of small and large flats, all located along the new green passage between Bovenpoort and Nonnenstraat.
-The project will consist of approximately 50 flats.
+Apart from the oldest school building on the vest (built ca. 1900), this will be a new development, with a mix of small and large flats, all located along the new green passage between Bovenpoort and Nonnenstraat.
+The project will consist of 47 flats and one commercial space on the corner in front of de Bovenpoort.

 The second part, which includes a mix of functions, will be located in the existing buildings at Bovenrij 30 and Nonnenstraat 10 (the little castle).
 When integrating the new functions into the existing buildings, we will take into account the individuality of each building, its historical value, and structure, while also meeting contemporary comfort requirements, energy performance and sustainability standards.